-Mr. YEUNG Kin Bond, Sydney, aged 46, is currently an executive director, group chief executive director and a member of the nominating committee of GSS Energy Limited (listed on the Singapore Stock Exchange) since 31 October 2014.
+Mr. YEUNG Kin Bond, Sydney, aged 48, was appointed as the independent non-executive Director and the chairman of the NC and the member of each of AC and RC on 16 February 2011.
+He is currently an executive director, group chief executive officer and a member of the nominating committee of GSS Energy Limited (listed on the Singapore Stock Exchange) since 31 October 2014.
 Mr. YEUNG is also a director of several subsidiaries of, and a commissioner of two subsidiaries of GSS Energy Limited.
 Mr. YEUNG is the founder director and shareholder of Roots Capital Asia Limited, a substantial shareholder of GSS Energy Limited.
-Mr. YEUNG has many years of experience in the financial industry, starting his career in the institutional equity division at Morgan Stanley New York and as the managing director of international trading at Van der Moolen, (listed on the New York Stock Exchange) a US securities specialist firm.
+Mr. YEUNG has many years of experience in the financial industry, starting his career in the institutional equity division at Morgan Stanley New York and as the managing director of international trading at Van der Moolen (listed on the New York Stock Exchange) a US securities specialist firm.
 Mr. YEUNG is an active member of the Rotary Club in Singapore.
-He was an independent non-executive director of China Gaoxian Fibre Fabric Holdings Limited (listed on the Singapore Stock Exchange) from 18 September 2013 to 6 January 2016.
-He joined the Company as an independent non-executive Director on 16 February 2011.